 Wait for Propagation

-If you’ve just made a DNS change and aren’t seeing it reflected yet, try waiting 48 hours.
 DNS updates will take effect, or propagate, within the time period set by your zone file’s TTL.
-In some cases the new information may not be reflected for up to 48 hours.
+If you’ve just made a DNS change and aren’t seeing it reflected yet, the new information may not be reflected for up to 48 hours.

 While you can’t control DNS caching at every point on the Internet, you do have control over your web browser.
 Try holding down the Shift key or the Control key (depending on your browser) while you refresh the page to bypass your browser’s cache of the old DNS data.
-You can also try bringing up your site in an alternate browser, or Previewing Your Website Without DNS.
+You can also try bringing up your site in an alternate browser, or editing your hosts file to preview your website without DNS.

 Set the Time To Live or TTL

-Time to Live (TTL) tells Internet servers how long to cache particular DNS entries.
+In the context of DNS, Time to Live (TTL) tells internet servers how long to cache particular DNS entries.
 The default TTL for Linode zone files is 24 hours.
-This is fine for normal DNS situations, because most people don’t update their IP addresses all that often.
+This is fine for most situations because most people don’t update their IP addresses often.

 However, there are times when you’ll want the TTL to be as low as possible.
 For instance, when you make a DNS change, you’ll want that change to propagate quickly.
 Otherwise, some people will see the new site right away, and others (who had the old data cached) will still be visiting the website at your old server.
 Long caching times can be even more problematic when it comes to email, because some messages will be sent to the new server and some to the old one.

 The solution is to lower your TTL before making a DNS change.
-You’ll want to lower the TTL first, on its own, before making any other DNS changes.
+You’ll want to lower the TTL first, before making any other DNS changes.
 Here’s a general overview of what should happen during a smooth DNS update:

 - Check the TTL on your current zone file.
 Typically, this will be 24 or 48 hours.

-- Update your current zone file 48 (for a 24-hour record) to 96 (for a 48-hour record) hours early, taking into account any intermediate DNS servers.
+- Update your current zone file 48 to 96 hours in advance (for a 24-48 hour record), taking into account any intermediate DNS servers.
 Lower the TTL to five minutes (300 seconds, or the lowest allowed value).
 Do not make any other changes at this time.
 If you’re using Linode’s DNS Manager, lower the TTL to 5 minutes for each entry you’re going to change.

 - Wait out the original 48 to 96 hours.

-- Visit your zone file again to make all of your IP address - and other - updates.
+- Visit your zone file again to update your IP address and anything else needed.

-- DNS changes should propagate within 30 minutes.
+- The DNS changes should propagate within 30 minutes.

 Find Current DNS Information